pluu2/SeparationFactor/README.md

 Another avenue of investigation involves supervised disnetanglement, which focuses on modifying the liklihood function of VAEs, by implementing an inductive bias on the posterior.
 This bias comes in the form of an additional condition on the liklihood function (p(x|z,c)).
 Specifically by adding a classifier to the encoder, one can add 'structure' to the posterior distribution [5].

-To further improve this structure, I have written a custom layer for Tensorflow which can be added between a classifier and a latent variable to boost the separation between different latent variables.
+To further improve this structure, I have written a custom layer for Tensorflow which can be added between a classifier and a latent space to boost the separation between different latent variables.
 I originally named this 'separation factor', but I found this later to be known as K-Sparse [6].

 To see the implementation I have created a notebook with the basic use of my 'separation factor' .
 The VAE is trained on MNIST numbers.
 You will see that as you traverse through the latent dimension as a single one-hot array you can specify how a given reconstruction can be changed to another number.